benfluleck/Jobbatical-backend/readme.md

 # Dashboard for top active users

 Your goal is to implement backend JSON API for an internal tool for getting an overview on the most active users.
-Activity is a measure of applied listings.
+Activity is a measure of total count of listings applied to.

 The tool consists of 2 views:

 ### Overview

-This shows a list of most active users in the past week, orders the entries by activity and has pagination support.
+This shows a list of most active users in the past week, orders them by activity and has pagination support.

 ### Detailed view